Brqje/EngBags/README.md

 The general idea is that similar consumables should be grouped.
 The same applies to tokens and class items.
 Also, buffs which are generally clicked pre-combat (food buffs, elixirs, weapon buffs), are placed to the left, for easy ergonomic access.
 Potions and runes should always be keybound to action bars, so they're placed to the right.
 Item sorting is split between 15 groups, with most having subgroups as well:

-15: explosives / 14: projectiles, soul shards / 13: gray items, empty bag slots
+15: explosives / 14: quiver & ammo bag projectiles, soul shards / 13: gray items, empty bag slots

 12: boe items, class books, recipes, general reagents, tradegoods / 11: tradeskill, tradeskill created / 10: other soulbound